 • Past partners or loved ones have called you distant, intolerant, or closed off

-• You’ve kept secrets from partners, such as cheating, to regain your feelings of independence
+• You’ve kept secrets from partners, like cheating, to regain your feelings of independence

 • You actively seek out and prefer short, casual relationships instead of long-term connections